 Two interferograms were recorded (reference and active) for every voltage-pressure combination examined in the experiment.
 A sample pair of interferograms are shown in Figure 6.
+The axes are shown in pixels where 1 pixel corresponds to 3.88 nm and the distance between two fringes is equal to the laser's wavelength (633 nm).
 Image processing techniques were applied to each interferogram image to determine the fringe locations.
 The shift that occurred in the fringe locations between the cases with the plasma present, and corresponding reference, were used to determine the spatial values of OPD.

-The image processing first consisted of cropping the interferograms to focus on a specific interrogation region of interest.
-A two-dimensional digital filter was then convolved with each image to remove high-frequency noise.
+The image processing first consisted of cropping the interferograms to a fixed region of interest selected to include the largest rectangular area within the circular interferogram image.
+A twodimensional digital filter was then convolved with each image to remove high-frequency noise.
 The digital filter did not distort the locations of the fringes.
 The corresponding fringes were then carefully registered between each reference and active image pairs.